jeffposnick/create-react-pwa/README.md

 can be used as a starting point, and you'd add in the `--config-file=sw-precache-config.json` flag to your `build` script to get `sw-precache` to start using that file.

+## How can I try out the Progressive Web App?

+The code from this project is deployed at https://jeffy.info/create-react-pwa/

 ## How can I report bugs?